Postnatal depression and perinatal mental health

 - avoiding situations that remind you of the trauma

-- repressing memories (being unable to remember aspects of the event)
+- being unable to remember details of what happened

 - being unable to express affection

-- using alcohol or drugs to avoid memories
+- using alcohol or recreational drugs to avoid memories.

-The treatments for PTSD are primarily talking treatments:
+The main treatments for PTSD are specific types of talking therapy:

 - Eye movement desensitisation and reprocessing (EMDR).
-In this treatment you are guided by a therapist to make rhythmic eye movements while recalling the traumatic event.
+In this treatment a therapist guides you to make rhythmic eye movements while recalling the traumatic event.
 The eye movements are designed to stimulate the information-processing system in the brain.
 The aim of the treatment is to help you process the traumatic events, and speed up re-adjustment and recovery.

 See our page on treatments for PTSD for more information.

-For more general ideas see our page on looking after your mental health as a new parent.
+For more ideas, see our page on ways to look after your mental health when becoming a parent.